ahnjaewoo/neural-poetry-writer/README.md

 4. memory issue : can memory hold all data during learning?
 5. vectors ready : set all vectors for whole data before training? / set only used vectors on each batches?

-- Usage
-1. Prepare for code_set.txt which will be given soon.
-2. Prepare for encoder, decoder model used in image captioning which will be given soon.
-3. python interface_test.py --image='./image_caption/png/example.png'

 ## Usage